Hesperian Health Guides

 MW Ch18 Page 321-1.png

 Sexually transmitted infections (STIs) are infections that are passed from one person to another during sex.
-Men, women, and children can all be affected by STIs.
+Anyone, including babies and children, can be affected by STIs.
 Some common STIs are gonorrhea, chlamydia, trichomonas, syphilis, chancroid, herpes, hepatitis B, and HIV.
-If a person has any of these signs, he or she may have an STI:

 • bad-smelling discharge